 Most of these homes had a modern coastal vibe and shiplap was everywhere…I think every home had it.
 Not surprisingly, we mostly spied white shiplap but we saw some darker colors and even shiplap tile in a bathroom!

-Beadboard, coffered, wood planks and wallpaper were all very popular for ceilings.
+Beadboard, coffered, wood planks and wallpaper were all very popular design trends for ceilings.

 Every home had bold, beautiful lighting, both inside and outside.
 We spotted some Restoration Hardware-style fixtures along with other high end fixtures throughout the homes.

 No fussy window treatments in these homes.
 In fact, several of the homes had no window treatments at all.
 The ones that did were very simple and streamlined – plantation shutters or custom drapery panels.